-Why our backs can't read braille: Scientists map sensory nerves in mouse skinDecember 19th, 2012 in Medical research /
+Why our backs can't read braille: Scientists map sensory nerves in mouse skinDecember 19, 2012 in Medicine & Health / Medical research

 Johns Hopkins scientists have created stunning images of the branching patterns of individual sensory nerve cells.
 Their report, published online in the journal eLife on Dec.
 18, details the arrangement of these branches in skin from the backs of mice.
 The branching patterns define ten distinct groups that, the researchers say, likely correspond to differences in what the nerves do and could hold clues for pain management and other areas of neurological study.